 Price of Goods

 Supply and demand cause the price of goods to be constantly in flux.
 Inflation provides a window for goods to seamlessly move and find their real value.

 As a currency loses its value, it becomes easier to give raises to employees.
 While overall purchasing power doesn’t change much, morale and productivity tend to rise when people receive raises.

 Certain sectors actually benefit from high inflation, like real estate.
 This boils down to a few reasons.

 As we discussed earlier, the value of debt decreases as money is devalued.
 Considering most people borrow money through a mortgage when they buy a home, paying off this debt becomes easier.
 Unlike most goods, the value of the real estate appreciates over time due to demand.
 In the end, the value of your debt is decreasing while the value of the real estate is increasing.

 Discourages long-term economic development and investment

 During periods of high inflation, confusion and uncertainty can ripple into the economy as a whole.
 Instability grows and companies are unwilling to risk investments.
 This is usually followed by an economic contraction.

 Makes The Economy Less Competitive

 A relatively high inflation rate can make exports uncompetitive.
 This can lead to trade deficits and slowed economic development.
 This is a major problem for nations that can’t devalue their currency, like in the European Union.
 Without the ability to devalue the currency, it can be difficult to re-establish competitiveness.

 Reduces the value of savings

 As I mentioned before, inflation results in the devaluation of static sums of money, like debt.
 This will also affect things like savings accounts, that have interest rates that will never keep up.
 Event assets like stocks and bonds that are traditionally seen as safe can devalue if inflation is high enough.

 Reduction in real wages

 In many situations, when inflation outpaces wage growth, a reduction in the real earnings of employees occurs.
-This problem has been apparent from the 2008 recession.
+This problem has been apparent since the 2008 recession.
 Economic stagnation and wage growth have stalled wages, while inflation rates have remained consistent over the last decade.

 Hurts Fixed Income Groups